-• The Office of Student Conduct and Off-Campus Services may determine that this incident requires further investigation to gather information before making a charging determination.
+The Office of Student Conduct and Off-Campus Services may determine that this incident requires further investigation to gather information before making a charging determination.

-Please note that ResEd's student staff are required to enforce the policies outlined in both the Student Conduct Code and Behavioral Expectations for Residential Students.
+Please note that Residential Education and Housing's student staff are tasked with enforcing the policies outlined in both the Student Conduct Code and Behavioral Expectations for Residential Students.
 Their role in our process is simply to take note of potential violations that come to their attention and report them to the College.
 Student staff play no role in determining if charges are warranted and how the situation moves forward.